 The engineer should determine the total area of impervious surface to be added by the project.
 Of interest is the sum of all new impervious area (which is not necessarily in one contiguous expanse of area) associated with the project.
-If that total area is greater than or equal to 1 acre, the steps below must be followed.
+If that total area is greater than or equal to 10,000 square feet, the steps below must be followed.